tGstep/Cpp-Modern-Header-Only/README.md

 # Project Template - Premake5 + Ninja (Header Only Deps)

-A modern, cross-platform, and automated template for C++ projects using only header-only dependencies.
+A modern and cross-platform template for C++ projects using only header-only dependencies.

 ---